Ira Rennert: Peru

 Ultimately, Doe Run Peru was a bad investment for Renco on many counts.
 Renco received substantial negative publicity regarding its ownership and the environmental problems in La Oroya.
 The environmental problems were not solved despite huge investment by Renco, and Renco never made any financial profit from its investment.

 Doe Run Peru is currently in a dispute with the Peruvian government which in part relates to Doe Run's claims that Centromin did not live up to its obligations with regard to cleaning up the pre-existing pollution.

+A settlement on behalf of 1,373 Peruvian plaintiffs was finally reached in a 19-year lawsuit on 24 June 2026, when it was announced that the firm that ran the La Oroya smelter, the Doe Run Company, a subsidiary of Rennert’s Renco Group, would pay $150m to the Peruvians, who had allegedly been subjected to lead poisoning and other toxic injuries as children.

+The agreement, which was one of the longest-running transnational toxic tort cases litigated in US courts, came just before four trials in the case were due to begin.

+Cardinal Pedro Barreto, who received death threats when he challenged the firm behind the smelter, told the Guardian: “This is a historic milestone.
+But this long-awaited justice doesn’t solve the problem faced by many children who were personally affected, especially neurologically.
+The money will not compensate for the harm they have suffered, but it is a sign that justice has been served.”

+Jerome Schlichter, founder of the St Louis-based plaintiffs' litigation firm Schlichter Bogard, said: "This resolution is the culmination of 19 years of relentless work to obtain justice for children who were innocent victims of one of the most severe environmental disasters of the modern era.”